-Кеу Default Value Description DriverConfigTakePrecedence 0 Allow driver wide configurations to take precedence over connection string and DSN settings.
+Кеу Default Value Description

+DriverConfigTakePrecedence 0 Allow driver wide configurations to take precedence over connection string and DSN settings.
 Set to 1 to enable.
 Set to 0 to disable.
+(Optional)

-(Optional) GetTablesWithQuery 0 Controls whether to retrieve the names of tables in a database using the GET TABLES query instead of the GetTables Thrift API call.
+GetTablesWithQuery 0 Controls whether to retrieve the names of tables in a database using the GET TABLES query instead of the GetTables Thrift API call.

 Note: This setting is only applicable when connecting to Hive Server 2.

 Set to 1 to enable.

 Set to 0 to disable.

+(Optional)

+EnableTempTable 0 Controls whether to enable or disable the temporary table feature.

+Set to 1 to enable.

+Set to 0 to disable.

+(Optional)

-(Optional) WebHDFSHost The Hive Server host.
+WebHDFSHost The Hive Server host.
 The hostname or IP address of the machine hosting both the NameNode of your Hadoop cluster and the WebHDFS service.
-(Optional) WebHDFSPort 50070 The name of the HDFS user that the driver will use to create the necessary files for supporting the Temporary Table feature.
 (Optional)

-Key Default Value Description

-HDFSTempTableDir /tmp/simba The HDFS directory that the driver will use to store the necessary files for supporting the Temporary Table feature.
+WebHDFSPort 50070 The name of the HDFS user that the driver will use to create the necessary files for supporting the Temporary Table feature.

-Note: Due to a bug in Hive (see https://issues.apache.org/jira /browse/HIVE-4554) space characters in HDFS path will not work with versions of Hive prior to 0.12.

 (Optional)

-TempTableTTL 10 The number of minutes a temporary table is guaranteed to exist in Hive after it is created.
+Key Default Value Description HDFSTempTableDir FSTempTableDir /tmp/simba The HDFS directory that the driver will use to store the necessary files for supporting the Temporary Table feature.
+Note: Due to a problem in Hive (see https://issues.apache.org/jira/browse/HIVE-4554), space characters in HDFS path will not work with versions of Hive prior to 0.12.0.
+(Optional) TempTableTTL 10 The number of minutes a temporary table is guaranteed to exist in Hive after it is created.
+(Optional) ShowHiveSystemTable 0 Controls whether the driver returns the HIVE_SYSTEM table for catalog function calls such as SQLTables and SQLColumns.
+Set to 0 to not return the HIVE_SYSTEM table.
+Set to 1 to return the HIVE_SYSTEM table.
+UseUnicodeSqlCharacterTypes 0 (Optional) Controls whether the driver returns SQL_WVARCHAR or SQL_VARCHAR for STRING and VARCHAR columns, and SQL_WCHAR or SQL_CHAR for CHAR columns.
+Set to 0 to return SQL_VARCHAR/SQL_CHAR.
+Set to 1 to return SQL_WVARCHAR/SQL_WCHAR.
 (Optional)

-ShowHiveSystemTable 0 Controls whether the driver returns SQL_WVARCHAR or SQL_VARCHAR for STRING and VARCHAR columns, and SQL_WCHAR or SQL_CHAR for CHAR columns.

-Set to 0 to return SQL_VARCHAR/SQL_CHAR

-Set to 1 to return SQL_WVARCHAR/SQL_WCHAR

-UseUnicodeSqlCharacterTypes 0 Controls whether the driver returns the HIVE_SYSTEM table for catalog function calls such as SQLTables and SQLColumns.

-Set to 0 to not return the HIVE_SYSTEM table

-Set to 1 to return the HIVE_SYSTEM table